eslint/rfcs/designs/2024-baseline-support/README.md

 * add the new options in `default-cli-options.js`.
 * adjust the config for optionator.
 * add the new options as comments and arguments for eslint.
-* update documentation to explain the newly introduced option
+* update documentation to explain the newly introduced feature.

 A new type must be created: